JMC reps use drone to inspect infrastructure at LCAAP

 |0

-This work, JMC reps use drone to inspect infrastructure at LCAAP, by JMC Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC reps use drone to inspect infrastructure at LCAAP, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.